-3D printing seems almost counterintuitive the first time you encounter it.
+How does 3D printing work?
+In short, it builds a part by adding material layer by layer instead of removing it — the opposite of how most manufacturing works, and that’s why it seems almost counterintuitive the first time you encounter it.
 Most manufacturing processes work by removing material — cutting, grinding, milling away from a solid block until the shape you want is what’s left.
 3D printing does the opposite: it builds up a part layer by layer from nothing, adding material only where it’s needed.
 That fundamental difference is why it’s called additive manufacturing.
+If you have ever wondered how a printer can produce a hollow sphere or an interlocking mechanism in one piece with no assembly required, that subtractive-versus-additive difference is the whole answer.

 The core process is straightforward.
 A digital 3D model is sliced into thin horizontal layers by software.
 The printer then deposits, fuses, or cures material one layer at a time, stacking each one on the last until the full three-dimensional form is complete.
 The result is a physical object that matches the digital file.